apache/pekko-connectors/README.md

 To keep up with the latest releases check out [Pekko Connectors releases](https://github.com/apache/incubator-pekko-connectors/releases) and [Pekko Connectors Kafka releases](https://github.com/apache/incubator-pekko-connectors-kafka/releases).

+## Building From Source

+The build commands in the [incubator-pekko](https://github.com/apache/incubator-pekko?tab=readme-ov-file#building-from-source) repo are also useful here.
+Java 8 should work well for this building the source in this repo.
+Building the Paradox docs is significatntly harder if you use Java 17 or above.
+You will need to specify a large number of `--add-opens` settings.

+## Running Tests

+There are details in the [Contributing page](https://github.com/apache/incubator-pekko-connectors/blob/main/CONTRIBUTING.md).
+That page also has guidelines about how to prepare Pull Requests.

 ## Community

 You can join these forums and chats to discuss and ask Pekko and Pekko connector related questions: